If you are issuing a tender for evaluation services and wish to publicise it on the AES website, simply fill in the online submission form.

-The United Nations Trust Fund to End Violence against Women is accepting applications for its 22nd grant cycle (2018).
+The United Nations Trust Fund to End Violence against Women is accepting applications from civil society organizations for 3-year grants to address violence against women and girls in Latin America and Sub-Saharan Africa as part of the Spotlight Initiative.
 Civil society organizations are invited to submit grant proposals for a minimum of US$50,000 up to a maximum of US$1 million for a period of three years.

 Applications from women’s rights, women-led, and small women’s organizations are prioritized, in recognition of them being the driving force of the ending violence against women agenda, as well as being at the forefront of reaching women and girls survivors at the grassroots level.

-The complete Call for Proposals detailing criteria, eligibility requirements and application guidelines is available at: http://grants.unwomen.org/ or via the UN Women homepage.
+The complete Call for Proposals detailing criteria, eligibility requirements and application guidelines is available at: http://untf.unwomen.org/en via the UN Women homepage.